Our team brings together the brightest minds, working together to turn job seekers into job creators.

 Carol is responsible for managing and developing YBI`s global training offering and facilitating knowledge sharing on training matters between YBI`s members around the world.
 Prior to joining YBI, Carol worked for Aliança Empreendedora, YBI`s member organisation in Brazil, for 10 years - supporting low income entrepreneurs in the field and developing and systemising entrepreneurship training methodologies.
 Carol holds an MBA in Business Management, an MBA in Group Dynamics, and speaks Portuguese, English, Spanish and German.

 Catalin is our Digital Communications Manager, working within the Learning and Influence Team.
-Catalin manages all of our digital communications channels, focusing on driving brand strengthening and securing firm positioning in the sector.
+Catalin oversees all of our digital communications, focusing on driving brand strengthening and securing firm positioning in the sector.
 Before joining YBI, Catalin has been working in the third sector with particular focus on youth development and social entrepreneurship delivering strategic planning for youth-focused campaigns and events.
 Previously, he co-founded two social enterprises and has worked in the private sector as an e-Learning Programme Manager Consultant.